tomjepsoncreative/beta/coaching.md

 With every coachee I look to home in on the real challenges they are facing; helping them understand what's going on under the surface.
 Together we can identify what really matters and find ways for you to reach your goals.
 Let's travel that road.

+## How do we get started?

+1. Book a session or session plan with your first call at a time to suit you.
+You’ll be asked to pay for the session up front.
+2. Complete the pre-session questionnaire; to make sure we use your time most effectively it’s good to learn more about you before we begin.
+3. Attend your 1:1 coaching session on Zoom at the booked time.

 ## What are the sessions for?

 Coaching calls are used to talk about the challenges you're facing in your work or professional development; maybe you want to level up your UX skills, learn how to engage with your community more effectively, or find better ways to present yourself so your work really 'lands' when you need it to.

 While I can't tell you what your challenges are, I can help you find them.
 Be ready to think about your journey and dig deep; I tend to ask a lot of questions!